vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 ```

 # Configuration at launch
 If you're familiar with AWS, you probably know what the Instance `user data` is.

 A group of AWS developers made something similar for the macOS: [EC2 macOS Init](https://github.com/aws/ec2-macos-init).

-It is a sophisticated tool, and these folks did a great job (_or should I use the "amazing" word if we're talking about macOS?_)!
+It does not support `cloud-init` as on Linux-based Instances, but it can run shell scripts, which is quite enough.

-EC2 macOS Init utility is defacto a Launch Daemon (macOS terminology) that runs on behalf of the `root` user at system boot.
-It runs the commands you specified according to the so-called Priority Groups, or the sequence in other words.
+EC2 macOS Init utility is a Launch Daemon (macOS terminology) that runs on behalf of the `root` user at system boot.
+It executes the commands according to the so-called Priority Groups, or the sequence in other words.

 The number of the group corresponds to the execution order.
-You can put several tasks into a single priority group, and the utility will execute them simultaneously.
+You can put several tasks into a single Priority Group, and the tool will execute them simultaneously.

-EC2 macOS Init has a human-readable configuration file in `toml` format.
+EC2 macOS Init uses a human-readable configuration file in `toml` format.

 Example: